 SHRINE OF BLESSED BASIL MOREAU

-The Chaplet of the Seven Sorrows of Our Lady will be prayed at 3:30pm at the Solitude, home of the Marianites of Holy Cross
+A moment of prayer based upon the life of Blessed Basil Moreau will be held at 3:30pm at the Solitude, home of the Marianites of Holy Cross

 (35 rue de la Solitude).

 Sunday January 17: Masses at 9am and 11am at the Shrine (Solemn Mass at 11am);

 Solemn vespers at 3 :30pm at the Tomb.

 Wednesday January 20: Eucharistic Adoration at 5pm at the Shrine,